 When GDPR first went into effect, UK Information Commissioner Elizabeth Denham said, “The GDPR is a step change for data protection.
 It’s still an evolution, not a revolution.”

-The EU law was meant to rectify customer data privacy issues that have lingered since the inception of the Internet.
-Now, other countries and some U.S. states plan to implement their own data privacy measures:
+The EU law was meant to rectify customer data privacy issues that have lingered since the inception of the internet.
+Now, other countries and some U.S. states have planned their own data privacy measures:

 - In the U.S., the California Consumer Privacy Act (CCPA) is slated to go into effect in January 2020, pending further analysis and debate among state legislators and regulators.